SymfonyCasts/api-platform/sfcasts/ep3-custom-data/paginator.md

-# Paginator
+# Custom Paginator

-Coming soon...

-When an API resource is a doctrine entity like `CheeseListing`, we get a lot of things for free.
-Like we got automatic pagination on cheese listing by doing nothing.
-And we also get access to all of these filters.
-These filters don't work for custom resources.
-These work because API platform knows how to, um, use these to query doctrine.
-So if you want filters or pagination on a custom API resource, you need to do a little bit of work yourself.
-Fortunately, it's not too hard.
-Let's start with pagination because right now, if you look at our question, I point it just lists every single daily stats was a item.
-There is no pagination.
-So here's the idea inside of our data provider, instead of returning an array of DailyStats objects from get collection, we're going to return a page, a Nader object that sort of contains those `DailyStats` objects.
-So in the `src/DataProvider/` directory, let's create a new PHP class called `DailyStatsPaginator`.
-And later the only rule for now is that this needs to implement a `PaginatorInterface` from `ApiPlatform`.
-Then I'll go to Code -> Generate or Command + N on a Mac go to "Implement Methods" and let's implement all five methods that we need.
-Perfect.
-And I want to make sure that `count()` is on the bottom.
-It's just gonna work down there a little bit better.
+When an API resource is a Doctrine entity like `CheeseListing`, life is good!
+We get *tons* of things for free, like pagination and access to a bunch of pre-built filters.

+But... these filters will *not* work for custom resources... because API platform has *no* idea how to work with your custom data source.
+Yep, if you want filters or pagination on a custom API resource, you need to some work yourself.

+But no worries: it's not too hard and we're kicking butt anyways.
+Let's start with pagination.

+## Pagination and your Data Provider

+Right now, our collection endpoint lists *every* daily stats items... no matter *how* many there are.

+Here's the idea behind pagination: inside our data provider, instead of returning an array of `DailyStats` objects from `getCollection()`, we're going to return a `Paginator` object that *contains* the `DailyStats` objects that should be returned for whatever page we're on.

+In the `src/DataProvider/` directory, create a new PHP class called `DailyStatsPaginator`.
+The only rule is that this needs to implement a `PaginatorInterface` from `ApiPlatform`.
+I'll go to Code -> Generate - or Command + N on a Mac - and select "Implement Methods".
+Select all *five* methods we need.

+Perfect!
+Oh, but I'll move `count()` to the bottom - it's just a bit less important.

-Alright.
-Does he get this working?
-Let's just fill out some dummy data here.
-So return `getLastPage()`.
-Let's pretend that there's just two pages.
-For `getTotalItems()`.
-We'll pretend that there's 25 items.
-For `getCurrentPage()`.
-We'll pretend we're on page one. `getItemsPerPage()` we'll return.
-Now that we're on 10, we're doing 10 per page.
+To get this working, let's return some dummy data.
+In `getLastPage()`, pretend that there are two pages.
+For `getTotalItems()`, pretend there are 25 items.
+For `getCurrentPage()`, pretend we're on page 1, for `getItemsPerPage()` return that we want to show 10 items per page.
+And for `count()` we can return `$this->getTotalItems()`.

+Oh, yea know what?
+When I recorded this, I made a careless mistake.
+The `count()` method should actually return the number of items on *this* page - not the *total* number of items.
+I'll mention that again later when we *actually* have items to count.

-And for `count()`, this is actually, we can actually just return `$this->getTotalItems()` items.
-All right, perfect.
-So there's no `DailyStats` objects in here yet, but let's do as little as possible and see if we can get things working.
-So I can do this as provider, instead of returning the array of objects, let's return a new `DailyStatsPaginator` Ooh.
-All right.
+Ok: there are no `DailyStats` objects inside this object yet... but let's do as *little* as possible to see if we can get things working.

+Back in the provider,, instead of returning the array of objects, return a new `DailyStatsPaginator`.

+Ooh.
 Let's try it.
-Go back over and refresh the collection.
-End point and air class daily stats page in it are must implement the interface traversable as part of either iterator or iterator aggregate.
+Head back over and refresh the collection end point.
+And... error!

+> class `DailyStatsPaginator` must implement the interface `Traversable` as part
+> of either `Iterator` or `IteratorAggregate`.

 Wow.
 Okay.
+So the `PaginatorInterface` gives API Platform a bunch of information about pagination, like how many pages there are and what page we're currently on.
-So the interface on our page and inter-class helps give APM platform a bunch of information about a page, a nation for our resource, but ultimately, whatever we, we returned from gate collection needs to be something that's API platform can loop over, can iterate over.
+But ultimately, whatever we return from `getCollection()` needs to be something that API platform can *loop* over - can iterate over.

-So to get this working, there's a couple of different ways, but I'm going to add a second interface here called `\IteratorAggregate`.
+In other words, we need to make our paginator *iterable*.
+One way to do that is to add a second interface: `\IteratorAggregate`.
+And then, I'm going to create a new private property called `$dailyStatsIterator`.

-And then I'm going to create a new private property called `$dailyStatsIterator` And then thanks to that new interface down at the bottom, I'll go to Code -> Generate or Command + N on a Mac and go to "Implement Methods".
-And this requires one new method called `getIterator()`.
-And what I'm gonna do here is actually, I'm going to check to see if `$this->dailyStatsIterator === null`.
-And if it is no, we will set it.
+Finally, thanks to the new interface, at the bottom, go to Code -> Generate - or Command + N on a Mac - and select "Implement Methods".
+This requires one new function called `getIterator()`.
-`$this->daylyStatsIterator = ` and I use another core class called new `\ArrayIterator()`.
-And for now I'm just going to pass this an empty array.
-I'll put a little to do up here to do actually go load the stats and at the bottom I'll return `$this->dailyStatsIterator`.

-So basically words, we're creating an iterator with the `DailyStats`, objects and it's, and I'm creating a property here just that we don't, uh, um, create this iterator over and over and over again, if get iterator is called multiple times.
-All right.
-So now when we go over and refresh that end point, it works.
-I mean, there's nothing inside the collection here.
-You can see an empty hydro member, but you can see total items, 25.
-You can see that the, uh, hydro colon, uh, colon, uh, links here are telling us how to get to the next page.
-And the last page, all that information is coming from our page and enter object.
-All right, to actually do the heavy lifting of loading our daily stats objects.
+Inside, first check to see if `$this->dailyStatsIterator === null`.
+If it *is* null, set it: `$this->dailyStatsIterator = ` and use another core class `new \ArrayIterator()` - and, for now, pass it an empty array.
+I'll put a little TODO up here:

+> todo - actually go "load" the stats

+At the bottom of the method, return `$this->dailyStatsIterator`.

+Basically, we're creating an iterator with the `DailyStats` objects inside.
+Well, it's an empty array now, but it *will* eventually hold `DailyStats`.
+This property and if statement are there in case `getIterator()` is called multiple times.
+If it is, this prevents us from unnecessarily creating this iterator again.

+*Anyways*, thanks to this, our paginator class *is* now iterable.
+And when we refresh the collection endpoint... it works!
+I mean, there's nothing *inside* the collection - `hydra:member` is empty - but you can see `totalItems` 25 and links below to tell us how to get to the first, next and last pages.

+## Iterating over DailyStats in the Paginator

-We can use our `StatsHelper` that we have access to instead of `DailyStatsProvider`.
+To do the heavy lifting of loading the `DailyStats` objects, we can leverage the `StatsHelper` object, which we have access to inside of `DailyStatsProvider`.
-So that is as page editor.
-Let's add a constructor on top.
-So I'll say public function `__construct()`, and we'll have `DailyStats $dailyStats`.
-Now this is not a service.
-So Symfony is not going to auto wire this, but we're going to pass this in.
-When we create the `DailyStatsPaginator` in a second, I'll hit Alt + Enter and go to "Initialize properties" to create that property and set it.
-Then before we use it, I'll go over to `DailyStatsProvider`.
-And you can see here, I'll just add this aerostats helper to the, when we instantiate daily stats page Nader.
-Now for now, we're going to completely ignore a page, a nation, and actually showing a subset of results.
-We're going to continue just returning all of the daily stats on a no matter what so down and get iterator instead of the empty array.
-I'll say this aerostats that's Halbert.
-Oh, what did I do?
-What did I call that?

-Oh, this is Ryan.
-I'm on run. `StatsHelper` is more injecting here.
-Hmm.
-It's all ad inside of the new `\ArrayIterator` of `$this->statsHelper->fetchMany()` to return everything.
-Alright, let's check it out.
-Let me go over next time.
-Refresh and yeah, it sort of works.
-I mean, it does work, right.
-We have hydro member.
-We have all the items in it and down here in the bottom, we have our page name and information and all the next pages, but we know it's not really working because a lot of this data is hard coded, and we're still returning all 30 daily stats on every page.
-So next let's finish this.
-But in order to do that, we're actually going to need to ask a pamphlet from what page we're on.
-Like, are we on page one or are we on page two?
-Because we'll need that information to figure out exactly which daily stats objects we should return.
-That's next.
+Inside `DailyStatsPaginator`, add a constructor: public function `__construct()` with `DailyStats $dailyStats`.

+Now, this class is *not* a service...
+So Symfony is *not* going to autowire this argument.
+This is actually a "model" class that represents a paginated collection of `DailyStats`.
+But in a minute, we'll pass `StatsHelper` directly when we create the `DailyStatsPaginator`.

+Anyways, hit Alt + Enter and go to "Initialize properties" to create that property and set it.
+Then, before we use it, go to `DailyStatsProvider` and pass `$this->statsHelper` when we instantiate `DailyStatsPaginator`.

+For right now,  we're going to *completely* ignore pagination and show *all* of the `DailyStats` no matter *what* page we're on.
+To do that, down in `getIterator()`, instead of the empty array, pass `$this->statsHelper->fetchMany()`.

+Let's check it out!
+Head over to your browser, refresh and... it works!
+Well, `hydra:member` still contains *every* `DailyStats` record... but all the pagination info *is* there.

+So next, let's finish this!
+To do that, we'll need to ask API Platform:

+> Hey!
+What page are we on?

+And also:

+> Yo!
+How many items per page should I show?

+Because technically, that's configurable via annotations.